 As there is little habitat connectivity within the Study Area, minimal impacts to connectivity are expected from the development.
-As the development will likely result in increased traffic on both Park Lawn Road and Lakeshore Boulevard, any species attempting to cross these roads will have an increased risk or mortality.
-As very few species are anticipated to utilize the Project Location apart from birds, this is not expected result in a significant number of individuals crossing the roads.
+As the development will likely result in increased traffic on both Park Lawn Road and Lake Shore Boulevard, any species attempting to cross these roads will have an increased risk or mortality.
+As very few species are anticipated to utilize the Project Location apart from birds, there is not expected to be a significant number of individuals crossing the roads.